BzGEO/Geo_AI_compendium/Updates.md

 **About**: This file is intended to provide updates *and news* related to the main items presented in the GeoAI Compendium's [Readme](https://github.com/BzGEO/Geo_AI_compendium/blob/main/README.md), which contains an extensive collection of links to different GeoAI / GeoML resources.

+## Updates: 22.06.2026
+1. The following, focusing on **AI / ML in ag**, looks like a worthwhile read: Bhattarai et al. (2026)'s [Scale, trust, and the digital divide: a systematic review of AI and ML for agricultural applications](https://www.frontiersin.org/journals/artificial-intelligence/articles/10.3389/frai.2026.1798896/full).

 ## Updates: 21.06.2026
 1. On the **impacts of AI on skills**: [Is AI ruining our skills?
 Early results are in — and they’re not good](https://www.nature.com/articles/d41586-026-01947-1) (*source: Nature, 2026*).